CSCfi/shibboleth-idp-authn-stepup/README.md

 # shibboleth-idp-authn-stepup
-Authentication flow performing TOTP for the user and a API to manage the TOTP secrets.
-This module turns a Shibboleth OP (i.e. Shibboleth IdP having shibboleth-idp-oidc-extension) to a stepup service.
-Service requests OTP code from users initially authenticated by the client.
+Authentication flow performing TOTP (and other methods) for the user and a API to manage the TOTP secrets.
+This module turns a Shibboleth OP (i.e. Shibboleth IdP having shibboleth-idp-oidc-extension) to a step up service requesting a second factor from the user.
+User must have been initially authenticated by the client.

 The flow is not a Shibboleth compliant authentication flow.
 The flow may be perfomed successfully to only oidc clients.

-Client creates a oidc authentication request to authenticate the user.
-The request contains in claims parameter the information necessary for the operaton.
-In standard use case this would be claims containing values for subject, key to users TOTP secret and phone number for bootstrapping the TOTP secret if such does not exist.
-The properties file can then be used to alter the behaviour.
-Once the user has been successfully authenticated the response is sent back.
+The overall idea is for the client to initially authenticate the user with first factor.
+Then the client may create oidc authentication request to the step up service.
+This authentication request must contain as requested claim information necessary for the service to perform second factor.
+The second factor may be OTP code, SMS or email depending on the configuration.

 ## Prerequisite for installation
 - Shibboleth IdP 4.0+